rohan843/dnncase/system-docs/fundamental-system-concepts/machine-learning.md

 $y$: This is the actual (or, ground truth) value that should have been given out for $x$.

 $C$: Let's consider what we have - a task which when _fully_ acheived, we'll have created a function (or, model) that can take in any input $x$, no matter how complex and map it to an output $\hat{y}$ that is always correct, i.e., $y = \hat{y}$.
-This is hypothetical of course, as many tasks can never be fully acheived (see: [bayes error](https://en.wikipedia.org/wiki/Bayes_error_rate), TLDR: it is the minimum error intrinsic in a task).
+This is hypothetical of course, as many tasks can never be fully acheived (see: [bayes error](https://en.wikipedia.org/wiki/Bayes_error_rate), TLDR: it is the minimum error intrinsic in a task that can't be overcome).
 If, however a function existed that _did_ give us a correct output for each input, let's call that function $C$.
 We don't know this function, but are creating out models and training them to make them reach as close as possible to this function.

 $D_{train}$: Let's use this to refer to the training dataset (with $(x, y)$ pairs) for our model.

 $D_{test}$: Let's use this to refer to the testing dataset (with $(x, y)$ pairs) for our model.
 This is typically different from $D_{train}$.

-$\Theta$: Let's use capitalized $\theta$ to refer to the set of parameters of out model.
+$\Theta$: Let's use capitalized $\theta$ to refer to the set of parameters of our model.

 $J$: Finally, we require a cost metric that serves as our objective function.
 We wish to reduce this value to a minimum.
 This is essentially a function of the following signature: